 Exam Strategy & Artsmark

-Music Medals are accredited assessments and teaching resources from the Associated Board of the Royal Schools of Music (ABRSM).
-Year 4 students learning an instrument in schools where Nottingham Music Service runs or supports the whole class ensemble tuition programme are all given the opportunity to work towards a Music Medal, earning a recognised music qualification at a young age, which can have a positive impact on children's confidence and motivation to continue with music.
+Music Medals are assessments and teaching resources from the Associated Board of the Royal Schools of Music (ABRSM).
+Year 4 students learning an instrument in schools where Nottingham Music Hub runs or supports the whole class ensemble tuition programme are all given the opportunity to work towards a Music Medal, earning a music qualification at a young age, which can have a positive impact on children's confidence and motivation to continue with music.

 Music Medals are also available for our Area Band participants to take.

 There are five progressive levels – Copper, Bronze, Silver, Gold and Platinum.
 Most of our pupils achieve the Bronze Music Medal.

 Students have to complete three tasks for this award: